tsuru/tsuru/docs/understanding/concepts.rst

 Nodes
 -----

-Node is a physical or virtual machine with
+Node is a physical or virtual machine with docker.

 Applications
 ------------